 Incomplete proteins can still be a valuable part of a balanced diet, especially when combined to complement one another.
 Foods like rice, certain beans (such as lentils), various nuts and seeds, and different grains fall under the category of incomplete proteins.

 Most of us get enough protein through our diets.
 If fish, poultry, and eggs are a part of your regular diet, then don’t sweat it!
 You’re most likely getting enough protein.

-Think of it this way: why would you choose to take only some of the things your body needs (like six or seven of the essential amino acids), when you could get all nine from a single source?
+Think of it this way: Why would you choose to take only some of the things your body needs (like six or seven of the essential amino acids), when you could get all nine from a single source?
 While some people opt for incomplete proteins geared towards specific health goals (like collagen, for example, which is a popular protein used to support hair, skin and nail health), if your goal is overall health and well-being, then a complete protein is the best way to go.
-Whey and casein are both complete proteins, and are a great place to start.
+Whey and casein are both complete proteins and a great place to start.

 Complete plant-based protein powders do exist and are usually made up of many different plant-based protein sources combined together to create a complete, vegan protein supplement.

 A diet solely composed of incomplete proteins can put you at risk of certain amino acid deficiencies.
 Relying primarily on one type of incomplete protein may lead to inadequate intake of certain vital nutrients that are required for numerous bodily functions.
 Over time, this deficiency may compromise muscle repair, immune function, and hormone production, among other important processes.

 Pairing a variety of incomplete proteins together to form complete proteins can help bridge gaps in amino acids or you can incorporate some kind of protein powder as a supplement.

 Those following plant-based diets may need to intentionally combine incomplete protein sources to ensure complete amino acid intake.
 Let’s take a look at some nutritious and delicious examples.